 If a person is only experiencing a loss of taste and smell as a lingering symptom, they do not need to continue isolating.

-- People who have COVID-19 or think that they have COVID-19: People should stay away from others for 10 days after symptoms first appear.
-They must also continue quarantining for at least 24 hours after their last fever.
-If a person still has a fever when they do not take fever medication, they must continue quarantining.
+A person must also continue isolating for at least 24 hours after their last fever.
+If a person still has a fever when they do not take fever medication, they must continue isolating.

 Protecting others in the same household

 People who live with others should try to stay away from them as much as possible.
 They could quarantine in a basement or an isolated spare bedroom, if the space is available.

 Avoid the main areas of the house, especially when other people are there.

 Improving ventilation in the home can help reduce the amount of virus in the air.
 Consider options such as opening windows, turning on exhaust fans, and using air filters.

 If people need to go out

 To reduce the risk of spreading the virus, it is best to to isolate according to the guidelines above.
 Also, avoid visiting vulnerable people during the period after isolation when a person may still be able to transmit the virus.

 Well fitting KN95s or N95sprovide good protection.
 If you do not have access to these, a cloth or surgical mask can offer protection if they are fit well over the mouth and nose.
 Layering a cloth mask over a surgical mask may offer a better fit and more protection.
 Worn alone, cloth masks offer the least protection.

 - Maintain as much distance from others as possible: People should leave a minimum of 6 feet (2 meters) between each other.